bm777bm/debox-chat-go-sdk/boxbotapi/docs/getting-started/README.md

 		// reply!
 We'll take the Chat ID and Text from the incoming message
 		// and use it to create a new message. msg := boxbotapi.NewMessage(update.Message.Chat.ID, update.Message.Text)
-		// We'll also say that this message is a reply to the previous message.
-		// For any other specifications than Chat ID or Text, you'll need to
-		// set fields on the `MessageConfig`.
-		msg.ReplyToMessageID = update.Message.MessageID

 		// Okay, we're sending our message off!
 We don't care about the message
 		// we just sent, so we'll discard it.